smokiebacon/Hangman/README.md

 # HANGMAN: Pokemon Theme

-This HangMan game disguises words as underscores of pokemon characters from Pokemon Television shows from the mid 1990's through the early 2000's.
+This HangMan game disguises words as underscores of pokemon characters from Pokemon Television shows.

 # Technologies used:
 1. HTML